5umit-chandra/SQL_Spotify_2.Analysis/README.md

 ## 📊 Data Analysis

 - Explore the SQL queries in the  [SQL_queries.sql](SQL_queries.sql) file to understand the step-by-step process.
-- Queries are designed for clarity and adaptability, ensuring ease of replication or building upon the analysis.
+- Queries are designed for clarity.

 ## 📝 Overview
 This project delves into the most streamed Spotify songs of 2023, utilizing SQL queries to extract valuable insights.